 It has been a while since I’ve had the pleasure of writing up a scientific study on chronic pain.
-Not because I believe that there isn’t a need to keep researchers honest, but because I am living with severe, daily pain, chronic illness and all the other mechanics of life – family, work, money.
+Not because I believe that there isn’t a need to do this work, but because I am living with severe, daily pain, chronic illness and all the other mechanics of life – family, work, money.
 I just haven’t been able to find the time to indulge myself.
-Its good to know that researchers at Monash Uni are still cherry-picking their own data and reporting only the parts of their studies that support their anti-opioid narrative.
+It’s good to know that researchers at Monash Uni are still cherry-picking their own data and reporting only the parts of their studies that support their anti-opioid narrative.

 Case in point is this study by researchers across Monash University’s “Healthy Working Lives Research Group” and the “Monash-Cabrini Department of Musculoskeletal Health and Clinical Epidemiology”, recently published in the journal Pain (link above).

 First author Dr Michael Di Donato says,

 “We wanted to better understand opioid dispensing to Australian workers with low back pain, and whether there was a relationship between dispensing patterns (duration and intensity) and the length of time spent on wage replacement.”

 The study was conducted using data provided by workers’ compensation regulators in Victoria and South Australia.
 A sample of 9,619 compensated workers with accepted time-loss claims for lower back pain (LBP) between July 2010 and June 2013 was included.

 One third of these workers were prescribed opioids at least once during their claim.
 Of these, 68% received opioids short-term and at low doses, whereas 25% received opioids long term at moderate doses, and the remaining 7% were on long-term opioid therapy at high doses.

 So that’s 25% plus 7% are on long term opioid therapy…that sounds bad, doesn’t it?
 Wait…that’s not right.